 CODE OF BUSINESS CONDUCT AND ETHICS

 This Code covers a wide range of business practices and procedures.
-It does not cover every issue that may arise, but sets out basic policies to guide all Company Representatives in their business conduct.
+It does not cover every issue that may arise, but sets out basic policies to guide you in your business conduct.
+These policies reflect our core values and serve as a foundation for all that we do in working to achieve our mission of providing the evolving workforce effective and engaging learning experiences that maximize the potential of a better life.
 In particular, this Code covers policies designed to deter wrongdoing and to promote:

 - honest and ethical conduct, including the ethical handling of actual or apparent conflicts of interest between personal and professional relationships;

-- compliance with applicable governmental laws, rules and regulations;
+- compliance with applicable laws, rules and regulations;

-- the prompt internal reporting of violations of the Code to the Compliance Officer (defined below); and
+- the prompt internal reporting of violations of the Code; and

 - accountability for adherence to this Code.

 Each of us has a responsibility to follow the Code.
 The Company expects each of us to conduct ourselves in accordance with these policies and seek to avoid even the appearance of improper behavior.
 We each also have a responsibility to follow the Company's various policies, procedures and handbooks, many of which provide further guidance and discuss in greater detail specific topics addressed in this Code.

 As representatives of the Company, each of you are responsible for reading, understanding and complying with this Code.
 Failure to read or acknowledge the Code does not exempt you from your responsibility to comply with the Code.
 Those who violate the policies in this Code will be subject to disciplinary action, up to and including termination and, where appropriate, civil liability and criminal prosecution.